SQream/sqream_docs/reference/sql/sql_syntax/index.rst

 SQL Syntax Features
 **********************

-SQream DB supports SQL from the ANSI 92 syntax and describes the following:
+BLUE supports SQL from the ANSI 92 syntax and describes the following:

 .. toctree::
    :maxdepth: 1